Jimzical/JyroCity/README.md

   - Need to figure out how to add a plane model that are camera follows in 3rd person
   - Fix the sky with a Sky cube texture, currently facing some issues
 - Possibly make a Fruit Ninja game out of this
-- Refactor the code to look nicer
-- Fix the .env plan for storing the ngrok url
 - Make the index.html file look nicer (can use 3js here as well) and add a navbar